Collective Memory in Post-Soviet Kaliningrad Oblast

 TöbbHosszú leírás:

-This volume presents the way the discourse of memory and identity in the post-Soviet territory of Kaliningrad Oblast has altered over time, examining the ways in which German myths about East Prussia were reused and adapted after 1991 and the role of the region has played in wider memory politics of the Russian state, particularly since Vladimir Putin?s second presidency began in 2012.
+This volume presents the way the discourse of memory and identity in the post-Soviet territory of Kaliningrad Oblast has altered over time, examining the ways in which politically motivated German myths about East Prussia, which emerged after the unification of Germany in 1871, were reused and adapted after 1991 and the role the region has played in wider memory policies of the Russian Federation, particularly since Vladimir Putin’s third presidential term began in 2012.

-Kaliningrad Oblast is Russia?s westernmost region, maintaining only a maritime connection with the rest of the country.
+Kaliningrad Oblast is Russia’s westernmost region, maintaining a direct maritime but no land connection with the rest of the country.
 The region was part of East Prussia, which became a crucial element of the German national mythology after 1871.
-In 1945, East Prussia became one of the Soviet Union?s most important war trophies.
+In 1945, East Prussia became one of the Soviet Union’s most important war trophies.
 Ever since, its complex political, cultural, ethnic, and religious history has presented a challenge to the central Soviet and Russian authorities.
-Ever since the emergence of a deep internal crisis in the Soviet system in the 1980s, the role of the Oblast?s past has been subject to intense public debate, reflecting the intricacies of post-Soviet Russian memory politics.
+Ever since the emergence of a deep internal crisis in the Soviet system in the 1980s, the role of the Oblast’s past has been subject to intense public debate, reflecting the intricacies of post-Soviet Russian memory politics.

 TöbbTartalomjegyzék:

-Introduction: Confrontation of Memories Part 1: East Prussia before 1945 Part 2: The Half-Erased Past Part 3: The Crossroads of Today Conclusion
+Introduction: Confrontation of Memories 1 East Prussia Before 1945 2 The Half-Erased Past 3 The Crossroads of Today Conclusion

 Több